Track time spent on projects, backed by Git Annex

 Project description

-⚠️ This tool still in development.
-The most basic time tracking features recording, deletion, editing, search as well as syncing are implemented though.
+⚠️ This tool is in alpha stage.
+The most basic time tracking features recording, deletion, editing, search as well as syncing are implemented, but a lot of features (especially nice visual summaries) are missing.

 This is a brainstorm for a Git Annex-backed time tracker.
 The idea originated across some of my Mastodon threads: